idvoretskyi/linode-gpu-k8s/CONTRIBUTING.md

-# Contributing to Linode GPU Kubeflow Deployment
+# Contributing to Linode GPU Kubernetes Infrastructure

 Thank you for your interest in contributing!
-This project provides infrastructure-as-code for deploying GPU-enabled Kubernetes clusters on Linode for machine learning workloads.
+This project provides infrastructure-as-code for deploying GPU-enabled Kubernetes clusters on Linode optimized for AI/ML workloads.

 ## Getting Started

 1. Fork the repository
-2. Clone your fork: `git clone https://github.com/YOUR-USERNAME/akamai-linode-kubeflow-deployment.git`
+2. Clone your fork: `git clone https://github.com/YOUR-USERNAME/linode-kubeflow.git`
 3. Create a feature branch: `git checkout -b feature/your-feature-name`
 4. Make your changes
 5. Test thoroughly